A review of Qantas Flight QF1 from Dubai (DXB) to London Heathrow (LHR)

 – In-flight entertainment

-No problems here – the screen was massive and worked well.
+No problems here – the screen was massive and worked well during our Qantas flight.
 I also really liked the ‘Australian’ flavour in the programming and benefitted from the difference in film release dates (ha!).
 In honour of Australia, I watched ‘The Dressmaker’ with Kate Winslet which was set there.

-We were given noise-cancelling headphones, but I preferred to use my in-ear Bose, which makes it easier to sleep.
+We were given noise-cancelling headphones on flight QF1, but I preferred to use my in-ear Bose, which makes it easier to sleep.

 A return flight from London to Dubai in first class with Qantas costs around £4,000-5,000.
-We bought a business ticket with British Airways which cost £2,500 and upgraded with Avios (50,000 each, I believe) on this leg, which made it a very good deal.
+We bought a business ticket with British Airways which cost £2,500 and upgraded with Avios (50,000 each, I believe) on this leg (so we could try QF1), which made it a very good deal.

 PS.
 You can also read other flight reviews – BA Club World (Business Class) between London and LA on the A380, American Airlines Business Class between London and Miami, BA Club World (Business Class) between LHR and JFK, World Traveller Plus (Premium Economy) on the new A380, and for the BA001 all business class service from London City to JFK.
-See also other airlines including Qatar Airways (Dreamliner), Jet Airways (Premiere) and JetBlue (Mint).
+See also other airlines including Qatar Airways (Dreamliner) and JetBlue (Mint).